acefei/cloud-image-builder-xva/README.md

 Then you can boot up this VM on xencenter and login it with the credential mentioned in user-data file.

 ## Inspect image
+Sometimes, we need to check if the user-data was inserted in image properly, we can add `-p` option when run `xva-builder`, after that there is a `.raw` suffix image generated, then inspect the image as follows:
 ```
 $ docker_run guestfish --ro -a jammy-server-cloudimg-amd64.raw
 ...